-One entire street sells paneer, other one sells kachoris, another one sells silver, and yet another street sells hand-stuffed beds.
+One entire street sells paneer, the other one sells kachoris, another one sells silver, and yet another street sells hand-stuffed beds.
 To round it all off, there is hearty lassi and paan.
 But, the most loved thing in the bewildering maze of shops and houses in Banaras is the tea stall, which serves people all day all night.
 A chai lover?

 6. Ganga Arti

-And after having tea, if you get to see the glamorous Ganga Arti, which takes place every day after the sun sets, you will see magic happening before your eyes.
+And after having tea, if you get to see the glamorous Ganga Arti, which takes place every day after the sun sets, you will see the magic happening before your eyes.
 Spend some more time to see Kashi in pre-dawn.
 The birds chirping, temple bells ringing and waves softly slapping the water is sheer bliss!

 7. Millions Of Stories

 Just the moment morning comes back to give you company, you realize uncountable stories are born in Banaras every single day.
 Stories about love, around balconies, on the boats and even by the cycles!